 AES accepts data programmed using the Customs Proprietary Record Formats or ANSI X.12 formats.
 The specifications for each of these formats is provided on the AESTIR (Automated Export System Trade Interface Requirements) page.

 I don't always know all the information required to file a complete Electronic Export Information prior to departure.
 Does AES allow for this business reality?

 Yes, AES allows you to report estimated information and then update that estimated data with the accurate information once it is known.

-AES requires an Employer Identification Number (EIN) or Social Security Number (SSN) but allows the reporting of the Data Universal Number System (DUNS) number as one of several ways to identify a party in an export transaction.
+AES requires an Employer Identification Number (EIN) and allows the reporting of the Data Universal Number System (DUNS) number as one of several ways to identify a party in an export transaction.
 "DUNS" is a registered trademark of The Dun and Bradstreet Corporation.
 There is no charge to obtain a unique nine-digit D & B DUNS number for your company.
 You may contact them directly online at the Dun & Bradstreet, Inc. website or call 1-800-333-0505 for more information if you wish to register with them, but AES does not require it.